 It’s time now to begin stocking up and building your own sustainable aquatic environment!
 With this guide in hand, you’re already off to a great start so keep exploring and find freedom through experimentation.

 Stocking The Aquarium

-Now that you’ve chosen the right fish for your aquaponics system, it's time to get them stocked in the aquarium!
+Now that you’ve chosen the right fish for your aquaponics system, it’s time to get stock them in the aquarium!
 The size of the tank and type of fish selected will determine a lot of how much stocking is appropriate.
-If you have chosen larger fish like koi or goldfish, then they should be placed into tanks with at least 50 gallons capacity per adult-sized fish.
+If you have chosen larger fish like koi or goldfish, then you should place them into tanks with at least 50 gallons capacity per adult-sized fish.
 Smaller species such as guppies can thrive in smaller tanks, with 10 gallons being enough space even for multiple adults.

 When selecting your stock, always keep in mind what kind of water parameters are ideal for the particular species you choose – pH levels, temperature ranges etc. An important point to consider when deciding on quantity is that overcrowding can lead to increased stress and disease amongst your aquatic inhabitants.
 As a rule of thumb, it’s best to strive for an optimal balance somewhere between understocking and overstocking – not too many but also not too few fish.

-It’s essential to bear in mind that once all these factors are taken care of, patience is key when establishing an aquaponics ecosystem!
-With all this knowledge now stored away safely in your brain bank, let's move onto types of aquaponics systems available out there.
+Once you take care of all these factors, patience is the next key when establishing an aquaponics ecosystem!
+With all this knowledge now stored away safely in your brain bank, let’s move onto types of aquaponics systems available out there.
 Knowing which one suits your needs will help ensure success in setting up a thriving environment for both plants and animals alike!

 Related Article: How To Choose The Right Aquaponics Fish Tank Design